hzeller/folve/README.md

 See the samples in the `demo-filters/` directory.
 The [README.CONFIG](./README.CONFIG.txt) describes the detailed configuration options.
-To make it easier for everyone already using [jconvolver] of fconvolver, folve uses the same configuration format.
+To make it easier for everyone already using [jconvolver] or fconvolver, folve uses the same configuration format.

 Since the filter is dependent on the sampling rate, we need to choose the right filter depending on the input file we see.
 This is why you give Folve a whole